A live oak tree on a North Texas hillside with bluebonnets and the Dallas-Fort Worth skyline in the distance

 Storing Carbon

-Dallas' urban forest stores $137 million worth of carbon, actively fighting climate change.
+The urban forests spanning Dallas, Fort Worth, Arlington, Plano, McKinney, and surrounding communities store hundreds of millions of dollars' worth of carbon, actively fighting climate change.
 Every tree planted is a long-term investment in a more sustainable future.

 Close-up of native post oak tree bark and branches in North Texas